MujiburRahman1/NeuroSynth/docs/video_script.md

 9
 00:01:27,000 --> 00:01:30,000
-NeuroGen—Detect • Connect • Personalize.
+NeuroSynth—Detect • Connect • Personalize.
 Ready when you are.